FranSPG/HomeTeam-AI-Code-Challenge/README.md

 I packaged everything using Docker and managed the containers with a Docker Compose file.
 This setup streamlines deployment and makes it easy to manage dependencies and configuration.

+---
+# Future improvements
+- Place the camera higher to get a clearer view of the field and players.
+This adjustment will allow the model to detect the ball and people more easily, improving overall accuracy and performance.
+By providing a better angle, the model will have fewer occlusions and clearer frames to work with.
+- Create a custom dataset specifically for this type of camera.
+Open-source models are typically trained on images captured with standard lenses, not fisheye-like cameras.
+Since the visual distortion in fisheye images can affect detection, having a dataset tailored to this camera type would allow the model to learn its unique characteristics.
+Fine-tuning the model with such data could significantly improve its detection capabilities in these specific conditions.
+- Optimize the FastAPI implementation, particularly the handling of uploaded files.
+Right now, the process for managing and storing uploaded videos feels a bit messy.
+Streamlining this part of the code, possibly by adding proper validation and efficient file storage mechanisms, will make the API more robust and user-friendly.